uio-carpentry/organisational/meetings/160427_organisers.md

 ##post-workshop evaluation form for non-SWC/DC workshops##

 The R workshop in May is a non-SWC workshop.
+This issue was not really discussed but having a simple evaluation form would be helpful.

 ##improving the [workshop operations checklists](https://github.com/uio-carpentry/organisational/blob/master/workshop_operations/checklists.md)##